 Half Step Mode

-Half-step mode is a combination of wave and full-step modes.
+Half-step mode is a combination of the previous two modes.
 This results in steps that are half the size of full steps, effectively doubling the number of steps per rotation.
 In this mode the coils are energized in such a way that first one coil is activated at a time and then two coils are activated simultaneously but at a low current level.
 It results in smaller steps as compared to full steps.

 The smaller steps results in smoother operation, better resolution, and reduced noise and vibrations, enhancing the motor’s precision and control.